pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

     function submitClaim(bytes32 policyId) ...
 ```

-After checking that the `policyId` represents a valid unclaimed insurance policy the contract gets the current `timestamp` and composes `ancillaryData` that will be required for making request and proposal on Optimistic Oracle:
+After checking that the `policyId` represents a valid unclaimed insurance policy, the contract gets the current `timestamp` and composes `ancillaryData` that will be required for making requests and proposals on Optimistic Oracle:

 ```solidity
         uint256 timestamp = getCurrentTime();